hagenbuch/php-db-backup/README.md

 - Permission to use commands mysqldump, gzip in the shell
 - Webserver is permitted to write to the filesystem
 - Works on file structure of all-inkl.com

+## Bugs

-- Bugs: Does not work on Microsoft Windows
+Does not work on Microsoft Windows